by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Automatic generation of input files (EA-vc + DFTB+(GFN1-xTB) version)
 - The "element_data_dftb.txt" has not been rewritten with the GFN1-xTB results in DFTB+ (I plan to fix this in the future if I have time).
 Therefore, an element_structure file will be created, so please calculate it and correct the end_point.
+- GFN2-xTB can also be specified in dftb_in.hsd, but GFN2-xTB is difficult to handle due to its computational cost and convergence.
+In the paper, good results were obtained with GFN1-xTB for MOF, so here we create an example using GFN1-xTB.
+- Interested readers may want to try using GFN1-xTB or the skf file.

 ## Automatic generation of input files (EA-vc + QE version)
 - The "element_data_qe.txt" does not reflect the results of QE (we plan to fix this in the future if we have time).
 Therefore, the element_structure file will be created, so please perform the calculation and correct the end_point (element_structure may also not be created correctly, so please check).
+- QE and VASP can also be discussed in terms of enthalpy by entering only pressure.
+Please refer to the official manual.

 ## Automatic generation of input files (EA-vc + Lammps version)
 - The Lammps results are not reflected in "element_data_lammps.txt" (we plan to fix this in the future if we have time).
 Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (the element_structure may not have been created correctly, so please check).
+- The Lammps EAM potential code has been rewritten to fully match the Zhou 2004 data published by NIST, and parameters for previously reported elements have been added.
+It is theoretically more expressive than Lennard-Jones (LJ), so it may be worth considering using it.
+However, not all elements are included.

 ## Automatic generation of input files (EA-vc + MACE version)
 - The MACE results are not reflected in "element_data_mace.txt" (I plan to fix this in the future if I have time).
 Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (it's possible that the element_structure was not created correctly, so please check).
 As with CHGNet, I think it's fine to match it to the VASP results.
 It's also a good idea to organize it with Material Projects data.